ngchianglin/VulnerableMamaShop/README.md

 do this systematically, step by step.
 Find out where the SQL vulnerability is and proceed to gather information on the database. and finally dump out the customer list.

+For a more detailed walkthrough, refer to the article [https://www.nighthour.sg/articles/2018/learning-sql-injection-using-vulnerable-mama-shop.html](https://www.nighthour.sg/articles/2018/learning-sql-injection-using-vulnerable-mama-shop.html)

 ## Source signature
 Gpg Signed commits are used for committing the source files.